 If you use Uber, it’s pretty easy to leave a tip within the app.

-For a taxi driver, usually, people tip about 15% on their card if everything goes well.
+For a taxi driver, usually, people tip about 15% on their total bill if everything goes well.
 If you’re paying cash, you can always just tell them to keep the change.

 Tipping Valet in Hawaii

-If you rent a car in Hawaii and end up valet parking at your hotel or at a restaurant, you’ll need to tip the valet a few dollars.
+If you rent a car in Hawaii and end up valet services at your hotel or at a restaurant, you’ll need to tip the valet a few dollars.

 Additional Hawaii Tipping Advice